ArthurChiao/arthurchiao.github.io/_posts/2017-01-01-ovs-deep-dive-3.md

 is an official [porting guide](https://github.com/openvswitch/ovs/blob/master/Documentation/topics/porting.rst) for porting OVS to other platforms.

-In fact, in recent versions of OVS, there are already two type of datapath that you could choose from: **kernel datapath and userspace datapath** (i'm not sure since which version, but according to my tests, 2.3+ support this).
+In fact, in recent versions (I'm not sure since which version, but according to my tests, 2.3+ support this) of OVS, there are already two type of datapath that you could choose from: **kernel datapath and userspace datapath**.

 <p align="center"><img src="/assets/img/ovs-deep-dive/dpif_providers.png" width="75%" height="75%"></p>
 <p align="center">Fig.1.1 Two Types of Datapaths</p>

 ### 1.1 Kernel Datapath

 This is the default datapath type.
-It needs a kernel module called `openvswitch.ko` to be loaded:
+It needs a kernel module `openvswitch.ko` to be loaded:

 ```shell